rabin20-04/delivery_time_prediction/README.md

 │                         generated with `pip freeze > requirements.txt`
 │
 ├── setup.cfg          <- Configuration file for flake8
+|
+|
+├── streamlit/               <- Streamlit app files
-│
+│   └── main.py
+|
-└── d-time-pred-src   <- Source code for use in this project.
+└── src   <- Source code for use in this project.
     │
     ├── __init__.py             <- Makes d-time a Python module
     │